picario/xpoapi/doc/Projects/Full Project Info.md

 <br/><br/>

 ####Previous Project / Next Project
-The previous Project and next Project buttons let you browse to the Projects.
+The previous Project and next Project buttons let you browse through the Projects.